Author Guidelines

 Whenever the acceptance of an article is pending due to the need for adjustments by the authors, the requested revisions must be sent within 15 days for minor changes or 30 days for major changes.

-In the absence of a reply after the stipulated deadline, the article will no longer be considered for publication and will have to be re-submitted.
+Without a reply after the stipulated deadline, the article will no longer be considered for publication and must be re-submitted.

-After linguistic revision and graphic production of the article, the final proof will be sent to the corresponding author by email for approval.
-The necessary adjustments must be communicated within the stipulated period, as established by the editorial board in order to comply with the Journal's schedule.
-Failure to respond within the stipulated period to the linguistic and graphic production revisions of the article will be understood as acceptance of the final version presented.
+After the article's linguistic revision and graphic production, the final proof will be sent to the corresponding author by email for approval.
+The necessary adjustments must be communicated within the stipulated period established by the editorial board to comply with the Journal's schedule.
+Failure to respond within the specified period to the article's linguistic and graphic production revisions will be understood as acceptance of the final version presented.